davidliwei/awesome-CRISPR/README.md

 - [GPP Azimuth](https://portals.broadinstitute.org/gpp/public/analysis-tools/sgrna-design)- [webserver] - A tool that ranks and picks candidate CRISPRko sgRNA sequences for the targets provided, while attempting to maximize on-target activity and minimizing off-target activity. **Replaced by CRISPick**
 - [GPP Web Portal](https://portals.broadinstitute.org/gpp/public/) - [webserver] -  A web-based platform for generating matching sgRNA knockout (CRISPRko) designed for a mouse or human gene, transcript or target sequence.
 - [Guide Picker](https://www.deskgen.com/guidebook//) - [webserver] -  A meta-tool for designing CRISPR experiments by presenting ten different guide RNAs scoring functions in one simple graphical interface.
+- [GuideHOM](https://colab.research.google.com/drive/1VJkhQeqW1OkMG0VJoxcpML7LtnkvTX9e?usp=sharing) - [Google Colab] - An algorithm to search and analyze on-target and off-target cleavage efficiency of gRNAs with additional information on prediction variance; Uncertainty-aware and interpretable evaluation of Cas9-gRNA and Cas12a-gRNA specificity for fully matched and partially mismatched targets with Deep Kernel Learning.
 - [GUIDES](http://guides.sanjanalab.org/) - [webserrver] - A web application to design customized CRISPR knockout libraries as easily as possible without sacrificing control.
 - [GuideScan](http://www.guidescan.com/) - [webserver] - A generalized CRISPR guideRNA design tool.
 - [Horizon Discovery](https://dharmacon.horizondiscovery.com/gene-editing/crispr-cas9/crispr-design-tool/) - [webserver] - It provides an intuitive one-stop location for guide RNA design and ordering.
 Use the design tool to order guide RNAs for targeted gene knockout or HDR-mediated genome editing.